 There is even a golf course if you’re interested in playing a round on your trip.

-Lake Powell is also approximately a 15-minute drive from the famous Horseshoe Bend, which is definitely worth a stop!
+Lake Powell is also right by Page, AZ, and approximately a 15-minute drive from the famous Horseshoe Bend, which is definitely worth a stop!

 From James Ian of Park Collecting